-Agility is a sport for all healthy dogs, big or small, mixed breed or pedigree and handlers of any age.
+Agility is a sport for all healthy dogs, big or small, mixed breed or pedigree with handlers of any age.

 Agility obstacles are set up in a course comprising jumps and tunnels, and may include weave poles and "contact" equipment (eg: A-frame or SeeSaw).
 The fastest dog to get around the course without making errors will win the class.

 In New Zealand all the dogs of a similar size and skill level compete against one another, but a small dog jumps smaller jumps than a bigger dog.
 Courses become more complex as dog and handler gain experience, and each event has a different course.

-You don't have to be planning to compete at an agility show to come and train with us, many people train their dog's for fun and to help keep themselves and their dog fit and mentally active.
+You don't have to be planning to compete at an agility show to come and train with us.
+Many people train their dog's for fun and to help keep themselves and their dog fit with mentally activities.
 Agility will build a strong bond between dog and handler, and benefits include a more obedient dog and more confident owner.

 Once you have gained some experience you may want to compete - there are agility events somewhere around the country most weekends.

 The course is available to all dogs over the age 12 months and no older than 6 years.
-Dogs must be fully vaccinated prior to attending and you may be asked to present proof of this when attending the class for the first time.
+Dogs must be fully vaccinated prior to attending and you will be asked to present proof of this when attending the class for the first time.

 When can I start agility?

 We recommend everyone complete a basic obedience class before starting agility training.
 Your dog will need to be able to listen to you and follow simple instructions in a very exciting and noisy environment.